Skip to main content

 General Settings

-• Toggle sound effects of the agent replying and thinking.
+• Sounds Effects Toggle Enable or disable sound effects for agent responses and states.

 2